spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/get-started.md

 Spheron lets you get more control of how you build and deploy your repository

-- **Owner**: The organization's name, considered the owner of the deployment.
-Ex: Your Org's name
 - **Branch to Deploy**: The branch of the repository to be deployed in Spheron.
 Ex: main, dev, etc
 - **Root directory**: In some projects, the top-level directory of the repository may not be the root directory of the app you’d like to build.
 For example, your repository might be a monorepo that has a frontend directory, which contains a stand-alone Next.js app.